 apt-get install puppetserver

 sudo systemctl start puppetserver

-Check if you installed the Puppet Server correctly, by running:
+To check if you installed the Puppet Server correctly, run:

 Step Result: If you correctly installed Puppet Server, the command displays the correct version.